-During my Masters in Nutrition I had to do one project on my choice of chronic condition and a dietary factor that can help improve that condition.
+During my Masters in Nutrition several years ago I had to do one project on my choice of chronic condition and a dietary factor that can help improve that condition.

 Like most of my projects I chose type 2 diabetes to focus on.
 Previously I’d learned about oleocanthal, an ingredient in olive oil that is highly anti-inflammatory.
 And since diabetes is an inflammatory condition I was curious to investigate if using olive oil in a diabetes diet would be beneficial.

 And I was surprised at what I learned, the benefits were even greater than I expected.
-Olive oil is very good for diabetes!
+Olive oil is a superfood for diabetes!

 Olive Oil Helps Diabetes In 3 Ways

 - Improves cholesterol

 - Reduces inflammation

 Let’s explore how…

 Olive oil is a monounsaturated fat.
 The best type of olive oil is extra virgin olive oil and like all fats, olive oil is made up of fatty acids, mostly containing oleic acid at a rate of 55-83%.
 It also contains 36 known phenolic compounds; these are various compounds that have beneficial effects to our health.